dozoisch/react-async-script/README.md

 - `Component`: The *Component* to wrap.
 - `getScriptUrl`: *string* or *function* that returns the full URL of the script tag.
 - `options` *(optional)*:
-    - `exposeFuncs`: *array of strings* : It'll create a function that will call the child component with the same name.
-It passes arguments and return value.
     - `callbackName`: *string* : If the script needs to call a global function when finished loading *(for example: `recaptcha/api.js?onload=callbackName`)*.
 Please provide the callback name here and it will be autoregistered on `window` for you.
     - `globalName`: *string* : If wanted, provide the globalName of the loaded script.
 It'll be injected on the component with the same name *(ex: "grecaptcha")*
     - `removeOnUnmount`: *boolean* **default=false** : If set to `true` removes the script tag on the component unmount